skramm/udgcd/README.md

   - `make` (no targets) : builds the included demos apps
   - `make run` : builds and runs all the included demo programs
   - `make runsam` : builds and runs the `read_graph.cpp` program and runs it on all provided data samples, in folder `samples/`
-  - `make doc` : builds the doxygen reference file (needs doxygen installed...)
+  - `make doc` : builds the doxygen reference file (needs doxygen installed).
+Useful if you want to dive into the code...

 To run a single demo, run `build/bin/sample_X`.